acremisini/document_clustering/README.md

   in order to compute the word count/homogeneity metrics in a reasonable amount of time.
 This will not produce the same results as in the paper, but setting topics = None (the entire corpus) will take about overnight to compute.
 Also, please set do_pairwise = True (line 30)
-- The results of all procedures are written do the output directory uploaded to this repo.
-The results from the paper are included in this directory from our run on the entire dataset.
+- The results of all procedures are written to the output directory uploaded to this repo.
+The results from the paper are included in the same output directory, from our run on the entire dataset.